Post 19 Rules

 Date, time and place of event leading to grievance: Date you became aware of the event, (if different):

-Detailed description of grievance including names of other persons involved, if any
+Detailed description of grievance including names of other persons involved, if any:

-Proposed solution to grievance:
+Proposed solution to Grievance: